GeorgeHernandez/GeorgeHernandez/Opinions.md

 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" MAY BE interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).
 Aka Conformance Verbs for Requirement Levels.
 - ISO 9000: 7 Quality Management Principles: Customer Focus.
 Leadership.
 Engagement of People.
 Process Approach.
 Improvement.
 Evidence-Based Decision Making.
 Relationship Management.
 - 13 month calendars where each month is 28 day.
 E.g. [International Fixed Calendar](https://en.wikipedia.org/wiki/International_Fixed_Calendar) or [Positivist calendar](https://en.wikipedia.org/wiki/Positivist_calendar).
 Alas, not likely to ever be broadly implemented.
+- If you provide a standard, opinion, etc., consider giving a rationale for it.

 ## 1.3.
 SHOULD CSE